amoin512/project-python-todo-cli/README.md

 Push the tagged image to a Docker Hub repository:

 ```
-docker push moina512/python-todo-list-repo:latest
+docker push moina512/python-todo-list-repo:v1
 ```

-This command uploads the image to Docker Hub under the `moina512/python-todo-list-repo` repository with the `latest` tag.
+This command uploads the image to Docker Hub under the `moina512/python-todo-list-repo` repository with the `v1` tag.
 The image is now accessible from any machine.

 6. **Run the Docker Container (on any machine)**

 Once the image is uploaded to Docker Hub, run the Docker container from the image with the following command:

 ```
-docker run -it --rm moina512/python-todo-list-repo:latest
+docker run -it --rm moina512/python-todo-list-repo:v1
 ```

 - The `-it` flag allows interactive mode so you can interact with the application.